-I remember when we went to visit her two summers ago, my sister and I would sit with her in the kitchen and she would cut up vegetables and tell us stories of how she migrated to Sri Lanka from Malaysia when she was a girl and how she raised my mom and her siblings.
-I remember her stories well, she would say them several times in one sitting because she didn’t remember that she already told us the story a few minutes ago.
-My sister and I would exchange a quick, sad glance and pretend we were hearing her stories for the first time with each telling, our reactions as genuine as we can make them the fifth time around.
+I remember when we went to visit her a few summers ago, my sister and I would sit with her in the kitchen and she would cut up vegetables while telling us stories of how she migrated to Sri Lanka from Malaysia when she was a girl and her stories of raising my mom and her siblings.
+I remember her stories very well, she would recite them several times in one sitting because she didn’t remember that she already told us the story a few minutes previously.
+My sister and I would exchange a quick, sad glance and pretend we were hearing them for the first time with each telling, our reactions as genuine as we can make them the fifth time around.
 We didn’t want to make her sad or scared of her condition.